SimulatedGREG/Kappa.js/README.md

 Kappa.js is a simple jQuery Plugin that can easily find text Twitch emotes and replace them with their respective emoticons.

 ## How does this work?
 Kappa.js is made possible with the use of [Twitch Emotes API v2](http://twitchemotes.com/apidocs).
-Kappa.js will pull a fresh list of **global emotes** on each run.
+Kappa.js will pull a fresh list of **global emotes** on each browser session.
 Please note this API is currently in *development*, so features and structure may change without warning.

 ## How can I use this?
 To get started include the `kappa.js` file just before the end of your closing `</body>` tag.